legendarycode3/31-days-Of-reactjs-course/README.md

      node    =  This command lets us run JavaScript code outside  of the browser. </br>
       Used to execute JavaScript code outside of a web browser. </br>
       It is the primary tool for running Node.js scripts and interacting with the Node.js environment. </br>
+      npm    =  The command stands for  Node Package Manager. </br>